Joel Embiid scores 70 and Karl-Anthony Towns scores 62. It was a night like few others in the NBA

 Embiid became the ninth different player with a 70-point game: Chamberlain did it six times, and everyone else on the list — Baylor, Thompson, David Robinson, Bryant, Devin Booker, Donovan Mitchell, Damian Lillard and now Embiid — has done it once.

 Embiid got to enjoy his big night since it came in a win.
-Towns didn't have that luxury.
+Towns — who had 44 points at halftime — didn't have that luxury, with the Wolves falling.

+“We've got to find a way to win,” said Towns, adding that he didn't see any silver lining even after scoring 62.
+“It's about winning the game.”

 It was only the second time since 1993 that a player scored at least 62 points in a loss; Booker had 70 in a Phoenix loss at Boston in 2017.
 That said, Towns also had a game unlike any other in NBA history — the first player ever with 10 2-pointers, 10 3-pointers and 10 free throws in a game.